dobarkod/typedecorator/README.md

 * `{xrange}` - set of iterators

+* `{str: Union(int, float)}` - dictionary mapping strings to values that are either integers or floating point numbers

 Note that `[object]` is the same as `list`, `{object:object}` is the same as `dict` and `{object}` is the same as  `set`.